wesbos/es6-articles/35 - Building your own Promises.md

 A `promise` is built into a lot of things in the browser like, `fetch` and `getUserMedia`.
-We're starting to see libraries implement their own `promise`s, and it's probably a good idea for you to implement `promises` into your own code base.
+We're starting to see libraries implement their own `promise`s, and it's probably a good idea for you to implement `promises
+`s into your own code base.

 To create your own `promise`, you create a variable, and you store a new `promise` inside of it.
 A `promise` constructor takes one function here, which passes you `resolve` and `reject`...